RED SEA SHARKS – FAQ

-The Mako shark is the fastest and can reach speeds of up to 45mph.
+The Mako shark is the quickest and can reach speeds of up to 45 mph (72 kph).

 WHICH ARE THE MOST DANGEROUS SPECIES ?

-Only ten species present any significant danger to humans and of them in the Red Sea the most dangerous are probably the Mako, Tiger and Oceanic Whitetip.
+Only ten species present any significant danger to humans and the most dangerous in the Red Sea are probably the mako, the tiger and the oceanic whitetip.